 - 4.)
-Charge: If a Medium or Heavy Cavalry unit is successfully Charging (see Module 9.0), add two (+2) to the Shock resolution DR. - 5.)
-Leader Presence: If a leader is stacked with an attacking Heavy Cavalry unit there is a +1 DRM.
-This modifier only applies to Hungarian HC (per the chart and Section 12.3). - 6.)
+Charge: If a Medium or Heavy Cavalry unit is successfully charging (see Module 9.0), add two (+2) to the Shock resolution DR. - 5.)
+Leader Presence: If a leader is stacked with an attacking Heavy Cavalry unit there is a +1 DRM - 6.)
 Weapons/Armor Comparison: The Attacker uses the Weapons System Matrix to compare his Attacking unit Type to that of the Defender.
 The matrix provides the appropriate DRM.
 If an attacker is doing so with two units, each of a different type, he may use the best DRM of the type. - 7.)
 Attacker Disorder: If the Attacker is Disordered, there is a -2 DRM.
 (The defender's Disorder status is covered by the chart, itself.) - 8.)
-Retire Status: If Defender is Retired, add two (+2) to the Attacker's DR
+Retire Status: If Defender is Retired, add two (+2) to the Attacker's DR.